infnada/SysOS/README.md

 [ROADMAP.md](ROADMAP.md)

+Don't hesitate to provide a Logo and Backgrounds :)

 ## Currently installed applications

 ![alt text](https://isartnavarro.io/img/SysOS/smanager_app.png "Infrastructure Manager app")

 - Credentials Manager
-    - Manage all your anyOpsOS credentials to use in other installed applications.
+    - Manage all your `anyOpsOS` credentials to use in other installed applications.
 - Infrastructure Manager
     - Full integration with `VMware vCenter`/`ESXi` nodes and `VM`s.
     - Full integration with `NetApp` storage.